Comprehensive Post-COVID Care Now Available! Click here to learn more.

 Allergies cause fatigue.
 There are many reasons for that.
 One is the production of antibodies like immunoglobulin E after the allergic reaction happens.
 The body also releases histamine.
 Both of them combined create an inflammatory reaction that causes allergy fatigue.

-Besides this, the nasal symptoms can cause restlessness which may affect an individual’s sleep and sleep deprivation can lead to allergies making you tired.
+Besides this, the nasal congestion symptoms can cause restlessness which may affect an individual’s sleep, and sleep deprivation can lead to allergies making you tired.

 Some scientists and experts refer to tiredness caused by fatigue as brain fog, which basically impairs an individual’s concentration levels.